Iankiguru/alx-system_engineering-devops/0x00-shell_basics/README.md

 And hidden files (starting with .)

 Task 6 : Welcome _ a script that creates a directory named my_first_directory in the /tmp/ directory.

+Task 7 : Betty in my first directory _ as script that moves the file betty from /tmp/ to /tmp/my_first_directory.

+Task 8 : Bye bye Betty

+Task 9 :  Bye bye My first directory _ Delete the directory my_first_directory that is in the /tmp directory.

+Task 10 : Back to the future_ a script that changes the working directory to the previous one